herkulessi/frontend-preview-frickel/README.md

 ### Commit style

-It was agreed upon to use imperative present-tense commit messages.
+It was agreed upon to use imperative present-tense commi t messages.
 Example: Instead of

 > Added new bugs so we do not run out of work